Retire in Asia with Income

 Bali.
 A land of wonder and magic set in the warm waters of the Bali Sea and the Indian Ocean.
 Bali.
 The tourist-ruined, money-soaked island sucking in foreign dollars for the Indonesian government.
 Hand planted rice, homemade religious offerings, vibrant cloths used in ceremonial clothes.
 Noisy motorcycles, howling dogs, pesky sellers, a glut of guides speaking broken English.
 Gamelan orchestras practicing in the warm nights under a brilliant moon, fishing in a traditional prahu chasing tuna and tongkol, the mystery of a wayang kulit in a village with the children laughing, the men gambling, and the women making comments on their husbands' performances or lack thereof.
 A busload of drunken tourists on a bar hop in Kuta puking out the bus windows, fake gold and silver, more cheap watches than you could wear in a lifetime, the inevitable Bali Belly.
 A quiet walk through luxurious ravines teeming with birds and butterflies, the hypnotic chant of the village priest, the cry of the jamu seller in the tropical sunrise, the aroma of sate sizzling over charcoal-filled grills.

 Go up through the mountains to the north coast and you can find boredom or bliss.
-Quiet sunsets on Lovina or Anturan Beach, serene walks in scenic villages.
+Quiet sunsets on Lovina or Anturan beaches, serene walks in scenic villages.
 Stop off at Ubud, the fabled center of Balinese culture, and you may find fantastic artists and musicians, thrilling performances of ancient dances and plays, or you may find rabid dogs, muddy pathways, cold showers and down market backpackers and ageing hippies.
-Candidasa is a village with beaches, hotels and restaurants on Bali's east coast, accessible by a new highway, and ideal for a few days diving or snorkelling.
-Amed is further north and offers much the same.

 Have the Balinese sold out?
 Depends on what you mean.
 They like motorcycles and tv's and t-shirts and jeans.
 Western music is quite popular but so is dangdut, Indonesian pop.
 The Kuta cowboy knows a few good gamelan songs as well.
 He is a Balinese 'muscle/leather macho man', essentially male prostitute, often with Harley-Davidson or similar 'big bike', available for 'falling in love with' or at least servicing lonely middle-aged European women in Kuta.